ryan-blinn/skydio-network-tester/README.md

 # Skydio Network Readiness Tester

 A modern, intuitive dashboard for testing network readiness on Raspberry Pi devices.
-This tool replaces older dock hardware methods by providing a comprehensive web-based interface for network connectivity testing.
+This tool aims to replace C93 testing methods by providing a comprehensive web-based interface for network connectivity testing.

 ## Features